shahrier-nahin/whatsapp-chat-analyzer/README.md

 ## Demo

-You can deploy this app easily on:
+You can deploy this app easily on Streamlit Community Cloud:
 [https://whatsapp-chat-analyzer--b48.streamlit.app/](https://whatsapp-chat-analyzer--b48.streamlit.app/)

 ### Running Locally
 1. Clone the repository